ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 1.8.2 (2020-12-23)
+* When a node does not respond because it is asleep, the message is no longer discarded.
+This should improve the interview behavior of sleeping nodes.
+* Added new config files
+* Fixed wrong label and description for Z-Wave.Me UZB
+* Added missing label to Binary Sensor CC
+* Added missing % unit to Battery level
+* The `targetValue` for the `Binary Switch`, `Multilevel Switch` and `Basic` CCs is no longer removed when a report without one is received
+* Some more interview timeouts are ignored

 ### 1.8.1 (2020-12-14)
 * The `targetValue` of switch-type CCs is no longer overwritten with `undefined` when a report without target value is received
 * Added a config file for `Jasco ZW3010`